Putin orders partial military call-up, sparking protests - NewsBreak

 The Vesna opposition movement called for protests, saying: “Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
 What will they be dying for?
 What will mothers and children be crying for?”

-As protest calls circulated online, the Moscow prosecutor’s office warned that organizing or participating in such actions could lead to up to 15 years in prison.
-Authorities issued similar warnings ahead of other protests recently.
-Wednesday’s were the first nationwide anti-war protests since the fighting began in late February.
+The Moscow prosecutor’s office warned that organizing or participating in protests could lead to up to 15 years in prison.
+Authorities have issued similar warnings ahead of other protests.
+Wednesday's were the first nationwide anti-war protests since the fighting began in late February.

 Other Russians responded by trying to leave the country, and flights out quickly became booked.